The creation of sustainable value for stakeholders cannot exclude taking risks, which is a fundamental component of doing business.

 In order to control this risk, the SEA Group has implemented procedures and actions to monitor the expected cash flows and recovery actions.

-In accordance with the internal policy on receivables the client is required to provide guarantees: this typically relates to bank guarantees issued by primary credit institutions or deposit guarantees.
+In application of internal credit policies, clients are requested to procure the release of guarantees: this typically relates to first-demand bank guarantees issued by primary credit institutions or guarantee deposits.

 In relation to the payment terms applied for the majority of the clients, credit terms are largely concentrated within 30 days from the relative invoicing.

-The market risk to which the SEA Group is exposed comprises all types of risks directly and indirectly related to market prices.
-In 2017, the market risks to which the SEA Group were subject were:
+Market risks to which the SEA Group is exposed comprises all types of risks directly and indirectly related to market price trends.
+In 2018, the market risks to which the SEA Group were subject were:

 The SEA Group is exposed to the risk of changes in interest rates in relation to the necessity to finance its operating activities and the use of available liquidity.
 The changes in interest rates may impact positively or negatively on the results of the SEA Group, modifying the costs and returns on financial and investment operations.